Polkadot-Heroes/CFPs/README.md

 ## Evaluation Criteria
 The Polkadot Developer Heroes program team will review all submitted proposals on a rolling basis, with a committed SLA of two weeks.
 All discussions relevant to the proposal will happen within the Github issue, which includes any potential update requests, scheduling and other discussions.
+To keep track of all submissions, check the [Issues section of the CFPs repo](https://github.com/Polkadot-Heroes/CFPs/issues) or follow the progress on the [CFPs Board](https://github.com/orgs/Polkadot-Heroes/projects/1/views/1).

 Evaluation criteria that will be used during the evaluation process can be found below, although it is important to note that these do not form a strict matrix as is with the Hero nomination process.